Investor Experiences and Financial Market Dynamics: Proofs for Results in Section

-{ \begin{proof} See Online Appendix \ref{oa:results}. \end{proof} } { \begin{proof}[Proof of Proposition \ref{pro: prices_myopic}] We show the result for the guess $p_{t}=\alpha+\beta_{0}d_{t}+...+\beta_{K}d_{t-K}$ with $K=q$.
+} { \begin{proof}[Proof of Proposition \ref{pro: prices_myopic}] We show the result for the guess $p_{t}=\alpha+\beta_{0}d_{t}+...+\beta_{K}d_{t-K}$ with $K=q$.
 This case shows the logic of the proof; the proof for the case starting from an arbitrary lag $K \geq q$ is analogous but more involved, and omitted for simplicity.

 From Lemma \ref{l: static}, agents' demand for the risky asset is given by $x_{t}^{n}=\frac{E_{t}^{n}\left[s_{t+1}\right]}{\gamma V\left[s_{t+1}\right]}$.
 Plugging in our guess for prices, and for $\beta_0\neq -1$, we obtain: